Our Favorite 100 Grocery Store Backpacking Foods

 DRINKS & DRINK MIXES

 The beverage aisle has many hiker-friendly drink ideas – hot and cold – to keep you hydrated.
-A lot of drinks will contain extra electrolytes such as sodium, which is helpful if you’re a heavy sweater.
+Many drinks contain extra electrolytes, such as sodium, which is helpful if you’re a heavy sweater.
 This grocery store aisle is also a great place to find meal replacement drinks that can come in handy if you tend to lose your appetite on backpacking trips.

 • Instant coffee